ypriverol/github-paper/document/manuscript.md

 requests and enhancements.
 Classical issue trackers are primarily intended to be used as bug trackers.
-In contrast, GitHub issue trackers (_issues_) follow a different philosophy: each tracker has its own section in every repository, and can be used to trace bugs, new ideas, and enhancements, by using a powerful but optional tagging system. _Issues_ main focus is on promoting collaboration, providing context by using cross-references.
+In contrast, GitHub issue trackers (_issues_) follow a different philosophy: each tracker has its own section in every repository and can be used to trace bugs, new ideas, and enhancements, by using a powerful tagging system. _Issues_ main focus is on promoting collaboration, providing context by using cross-references.
 Issues also have very clear
 formatting: (i) a title and description, (ii) color-coded labels help